robertz/cfspider/readme.md

 * Add ufapp datasource to CF administrator
 * Create the table using the table DDL
 * Call `spider.cfm?domain=kisdigital.com` to start the spider process.
 * Add scheduled task to call task.cfm every 60 seconds (or whatever interval you prefer).
-This will grab the next 25 URLs to be spidered.
+This will grab the next chunk of URLs to be crawled.

 ### DDL
 ``` sql